 Absence does not excuse a student from responsibility for meeting the requirements of the program.
 Excessive absences may result in dismissal from the program.

 Students who receive a grade below a B-, or who do not maintain a cumulative GPA of 3.0 without successfully remediating deficiencies, may be dismissed from the program.
 Students also may be dismissed from the program for failure to comply with College or University rules and procedures or inappropriate professional or ethical conduct.
 Dismissal is decided on an individual basis by the College’s Curriculum and Programs Committee and College administration.

 Students wishing to appeal a course grade or other decision can find details of professional and academic standards, academic policies and procedures, the appeals process, and academic conduct policies in the University Student Handbook.

 Students must protect the integrity of their work and maintain a high level of academic honesty.
 All forms of academic dishonesty constitute serious offenses.
-Students involved in an act of academic dishonesty may receive a grade of F for a course or examination and/or may be dismissed from the program.
+Students involved in the act of academic dishonesty may receive a grade of F for a course or examination or may be dismissed from the program.

-Please refer the Student Handbook regarding academic dishonesty and integrity for further details: http://www.pacificu.edu/studentlife/handbook/index.cfm
+Please refer to the Student Handbook regarding academic dishonesty and integrity for further details: http://www.pacificu.edu/studentlife/handbook/index.cfm

 Time to Complete Degree